david-pizzi-cg/github-ai-workflow-demo/README.md

 ### **🔧 MCP Server Setup (Optional)**

-While this demo focuses on Copilot Instructions rather than GitHub operations, you may want the GitHub MCP Server for additional functionality:
+While this stage focuses on Copilot Instructions rather than GitHub operations, you may want the GitHub MCP Server for additional functionality:

 1. **Open VS Code** in this project directory
 2. Press **Ctrl+Shift+P** to open the Command Palette and search for `MCP: Show Installed Server`